OWASP/www-project-threat-dragon/docs-2/usage/config/local.md

 Note that values for the keys need to be replaced with the values obtained in the previous sections.

 If the server container starts up correctly then navigate to `http://localhost:8080/#/` to get the main page.
-With a `GITHUB_CLIENT_ID` set then the 'Login with GitHub' button is made visible.
+The 'Login to Local Session' button should be present.

 If the container does not start then view the logs being dumped to the console, for example if `ENCRYPTION_JWT_REFRESH_SIGNING_KEY` has not been defined then there will be a log entry: